 The Candidate Liaison Committee strives to focus on issues of importance to candidates who are taking CAS Examinations.
 The committee serves as a direct point of contact for candidates to voice individual or group concerns regarding the education and examination process.
-It also provides a means for an exchange of information between candidates and the admissions committees via Future Fellows, a quarterly newsletter, and the Future Fellows blog.
-Candidate representatives who are actively involved in the examination process serve as advisors to the committee.
+It also provides a means for an exchange of information between candidates and the admissions committees via Future Fellows, a quarterly newsletter, and the Future Fellows Hot Topics.
+Candidate representatives who are actively involved in the examination process serve as members of the committee.
+Candidates can contact the Candidate Liaison Committee at CLC@casact.org.